 Renata was born in Stany, Poland.
 She and her husband, Ken, currently live in Durham, NC and have one son, Christian John.
 She enjoys trips to Disney and rooting for the Dallas Cowboys.

-Rick joined Wilmington Paper in 1998.
+Rick joined Wilmington Paper - The Program in 1998.
 Rick manages a team of seven in Logistics, working directly with plants to coordinate the movement of recyclable waste paper from facilities all over the country on a daily basis.